hlalljie/brand-scraper/README.md

 ### Step 1: Install Dependencies

-Option 1: Docker
+#### Option 1: Docker

 `docker compose build`

-Note: Ollama pull is not perfect, if it fails on this step try again, if it fails twice increase the sleep duration after the server start
+**Note**: Ollama will pull a 2 GB llama3.2 model on build.
+Sometimes it will fail before downloading, just run the command again.

 ### Step 2: Run the Project

-Option 1: Docker
+#### Option 1: Docker

 `docker compose up`

 Open the live App by going to http://localhost:8000/

+## Requirements

+-   Recommended 8GB of Ram, though allocating only 6GB can work
+-   Minimum 4 Core modern CPU or GPU with at least 12GB of VRAM, the more CPU allocated the faster you response time.
+-   6.5GB of space if running on Docker.
+3GB for Ollama and 2GB for llama 3.2B.
+-   **If running on docker make sure to allocate these resources in resource settings**